todogroup/outbound-oss/content/03-starting-oss-projects.md

   * Ensure that the coding style is consistent

 * Where will the code be published?
-Typically, it will be in a company-owned organization on a code hosting platform auch as GitHub.com or GitLab.com but, depending on the technology, other potential publishing channels exist (for example, NPM, Maven central, PyPI)
+Typically, it will be in a company-owned organization on a code hosting platform such as GitHub.com or GitLab.com but, depending on the technology, other potential publishing channels exist (for example, NPM, Maven central, PyPI)
 * Does it make sense to publish binaries?
 If yes, where?
 * Define your Web site and communication: What can you do to make your project known?
 Does it make sense to create a Web site for the project?
 Are there working groups?
 * Plan your project life cycle